MileHacker Logo

 Critical Travel Papers

-Organize hard copies and electronic copies of your essential documents.
+Organize both physical and digital copies of your essential documents.
 This includes your passport with a valid Chinese visa and travel insurance policy information.
 Keep copies in a different place from the originals.
 An International Driving Permit (IDP) is not recognized in mainland China, so plan accordingly.

 • Physical passport with valid Chinese visa.